eagledev-am/fawry-internship/README.md

 # fawry-internship-content
-this repo contiains content of fawry internship
+this repo contains content of fawry internship